Awesome-Prince/NekoRobot-3/CONTRIBUTING.md

 load time, in `__main__`, by looking at attributes.
 This is how migration, /help, /stats, /info, and many other things are based off of.
 It allows the bot to work fine with the LOAD and NO_LOAD configurations.
-- Keep in mind that some things might clash; eg a regex handler could clash with a command handler - in this case, you should put them in different dispatcher groups.
+- Keep in mind that some things might clash; eg a regex handler could clash with a command handler - in this case, you should put them in different NEKO_PTB groups.